marttinn/policies/citizen_code_of_conduct.md

 ## 1. Purpose

-A primary goal of COMMUNITY_NAME is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
+A primary goal of Hack Attack is to be inclusive to the largest number of contributors, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).

 This code of conduct outlines our expectations for all those who participate in our community, as well as the consequences for unacceptable behavior.

-We invite all those who participate in COMMUNITY_NAME to help us create safe and positive experiences for everyone.
+We invite all those who participate in Hack Attack to help us create safe and positive experiences for everyone.

-## 2. Open [Source/Culture/Tech] Citizenship
+## 2. Tech Citizenship

-A supplemental goal of this Code of Conduct is to increase open [source/culture/tech] citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.
+A supplemental goal of this Code of Conduct is to increase tech citizenship by encouraging participants to recognize and strengthen the relationships between our actions and their effects on our community.

 Communities mirror the societies in which they exist and positive action is essential to counteract the many forms of inequality and abuses of power that exist in society.